 The Green Flash

 The green flash is a meteorological phenomenon that can occur around the moment of sunrise or sunset.
-It requires perfect conditions and resembles a green-ray that shoots up from the sunrise/sunset point.
+It requires specific conditions and resembles a green ray that shoots up from the sun at the point of rise or set.
 They have fueled stories and myths for decades, but scientists now understand them as the effect of the earth’s atmosphere causing the Sun’s light to refract into different colors.

 Immortal Jellyfish